sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/operating-daily-plan.md

 # Operating Daily Plan

-A number of operations are available from the Daily Plan view.
+The *Daily Plan* view provides an overview of Orders scheduled for future execution and allows to manage the *Daily Plan*.

+The *Daily Plan* is subject to purge of the database performed by the [Cleanup Service](/service-cleanup).

 For operations related to the calendar widget see [Operating Daily Plan Calendar](/operating-daily-plan-calendar).

 ## Order States

-The Daily Plan is a view for future execution of Orders:
+The *Daily Plan* includes Orders holding one of the states:

 - **Planned**: Orders have been created but have not been *submitted* to the Controller and Agents.
 - **Submitted**: Orders have been forwarded to the Controller and Agents that will start Orders autonomously.
-The status applies to Orders scheduled for future execution and to running Orders in execution.
+The status applies to Orders scheduled for future execution and to Orders in execution.
 - **Finished**: Orders have completed.
-The History view explains if execution was successful or failed.
+The [Order History](/history-orders) view explains if execution was successful or failed.

 ## Order State Transitions

-The Daily Plan view offers the following state transitions:
+The Daily Plan offers the following state transitions:

 <pre>
       ┌──────────────────┐